3-Dimethylaminoacrolein

 3-Dimethylaminoacrolein is an organic compound with the formula Me2NC(H)=CHCHO.
 It is a pale yellow water-soluble liquid.
-The compound has a number of useful and unusual properties, e.g. it "causes a reversal of the hypnotic effect of morphine in mice" and has a "stimulating effect in humans".
+The compound has a number of useful and unusual properties.
+For instance, when used on mice given morphine, it can reverse the hypnotic effect of the drug, while the compound has a more stimulating effect on human subjects.

-It is a stable and comparably nontoxic precursor for the genotoxic, mutagenic, and potentially carcinogenic malondialdehyde.
+It is a stable chemical, unlike the parent compound 3-aminoacrolein, and can be used as a comparably nontoxic precursor for the genotoxic, mutagenic, and potentially carcinogenic malondialdehyde.
 The compound can be thought of as vinylogous dimethylformamide (DMF) and combines the functionalities of an unsaturated aldehyde and an enamine.
-Therefore, 3-dimethylaminoacrolein and vinamidines derived therefrom (composed of vinylogous amidines) or vinamidinium salts (substituted 1,5-diazapentadienes) can be used as reactive molecular building blocks for the formation of nitrogen-containing heterocycles, such as pyridines, pyrimidines, pyrroles or pyrazoles.
+Therefore, 3-dimethylaminoacrolein and vinamidines derived there from (composed of vinylogous amidines) or vinamidinium salts (substituted 1,5-diazapentadienes) can be used as reactive molecular building blocks for the formation of nitrogen-containing heterocycles, such as pyridines, pyrimidines, pyrroles or pyrazoles.

 Preparation

 3-Dimethylaminoacrolein is obtained by the addition of dimethylamine to the triple bond of propynal (propargyl aldehyde) via a Reppe vinylation.

-Propynal is however an inappropriate starting material for industrial synthesis because of its tendency to explode.
+Propynal is however an inappropriate starting material for industrial synthesis because of high explosion risk.
 Vinyl ethers (such as ethyl vinyl ether) are more suited.
 They react with phosgene and dimethylformamide (which forms in-situ the Vilsmeier reagent) in 68% yield to 3-ethoxypropenylidene dimethylammonium chloride, an enol ether iminium salt.
 In the weakly alkaline medium, 3-dimethylaminoacrolein is formed therefrom, which cleaves dimethylamine to form propanedial upon exposure to strong bases (such as sodium hydroxide).

-In an alternative route, isobutyl vinyl ether reacts with the iminium chloride derived from DMF and phosgene.
+In an alternative route, isobutyl vinyl ether reacts with the Vilsmeier reagent.
 The conversion can be implemented in a continuous process.
-The iminium salt yields 3-dimethylaminoacrolein in dilute sodium hydroxide solution in 86% yield.
+That process gives 3-dimethylaminoacrolein in dilute sodium hydroxide solution in 86% yield.

-Instead of phosgene, the iminium salt can also be prepared via an inorganic acid chloride, such as phosphoryl trichloride or an organic acid chloride, such as oxalyl chloride.
+Instead of phosgene, the Vilsmeier reagent can also be prepared via phosphoryl trichloride or oxalyl chloride.